qkzk/fm/development.md

     - [ ] only one window ? which ???

   - [ ] what usage ?
+  - [ ] display metadata of selected file
   - [x] simplest possible holding struct
   - [x] another display mode, displayable
   - [x] display flagged like in dir